 Identifies the creation and deletion of subprocesses and the DCL commands and command procedures submitted to these subprocesses for execution during the processing of the PRODUCT command.
+Also shows the creation and deletion of scratch directories and temporary files that the PCSI utility provides for the subprocess environment.
 Any output that DCL produces is also displayed.

 This qualifier is primarily a debugging aid for product developers to trace the execution of command procedures included in their product kits.
-See the POLYCENTER Software Installation Utility Developer's Guide for more information.
+For more information, see the POLYCENTER Software Installation Utility Developer's Guide.